 The Office of Best Practice Regulation (OBPR) granted the Authority a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to permitting new processing aids and genetically modified food (OBPR correspondence dated 24 November 2010 - reference 12065).
 This standing exemption was provided as permitting new genetically modified foods and new processing aids is deregulatory as their use will be voluntary if the application concerned is approved.
 This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.

 6. Statement of compatibility with human rights

-If approved, this instrument would be exempt from the requirements for a statement of compatibility with human rights as it would be a non-disallowable instrument under section 44 of the Legislation Act 2003.
+This instrument is exempt from the requirements for a statement of compatibility with human rights as it is a non-disallowable instrument under section 44 of the Legislation Act 2003.

 7. Variation